Nexenta/Nexenta.github.io/src/docs/MultipleTenantAccessToSharedStorage.md

 When a Tenant C is added those pods would register with the Backend Storage Service Pod.
 It would the mix the interfaces with the Tenant C Pods to the list of interfaces it was polling.
 Load-balancing and prioritizing among Tenants A, B and C would be left to the discretion of the backend pod.

-What isimportant is that the backend pod be able to determine which Tenant is behind each request, and that only approved Tenant Access Pods can try to access it.
+What is important is that the backend pod be able to determine which Tenant is behind each request, and that only approved Tenant Access Pods can try to access it.

 ## Summary
 The steps required for dynamic multiple tenant support are:
 * Schedule the Storage Cluster on N machines.
-Mark those that are eligible to act as gatewya/proxy machines as being access hosts for this specific Storge Service.
+Mark those that are eligible to act as gateway/proxy machines as being access hosts for this specific Storage Service.
 * To add a Tenant Access Network:
   * Schedule Tenant Access Pods on hosts marked as providing Storage Service X.
   * Configure these Pods to access a Virtual Access Network which includes external clients and required Tenant-specific support services (such as AD/LDAP).
   * When launched the Tenant Access Pod will register with the Backend Storage Service Pod authenticating itself as working for the specific tenant.
   * The Backend Storage Service Pod will now prpvide service via IPC, or a communication path setup using IPC, to access Tenant-specific storage services.
-For example, each Tenant accessing NFS services would oly have access to mount points defined by the tenant.
+For example, each Tenant accessing NFS services would only have access to mount points defined by the tenant.
 * To drop a Tenant Access service:
   * Logoff the Backend Storage Service Pod using the IPC channel.
   * Shutdown the Tenant Access Pod.